Our Need to Remember – Every Autumn

 A Traveling Death Doula

 I enjoy traveling all over the world, learning how different cultures make sense of the impermanent nature of life.
-This knowledge helps me better serve my clients and support them – whether they believe they’re transitioning from one life to another or lying down for an eternal rest.
+This knowledge helps me better serve my clients and support them – whether they believe they’re transitioning from one life to another or lying down for eternal rest.

-If you’d like to learn more about death rituals from all over the world and the blessings of an expected death, please reach out to me today.
+If you’d like to learn more, please reach out to me today.

 About the Author